lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     Here, no barostat is used because the box volume will be imposed by the *fix deform*.

-..  container:: justify

 Let us run for 5000 steps without deformation, then apply the *fix deform* for elongating progressively the box along *x* during 25000 steps.
 Add the following line to *input.lammps*:

 ..  code-block:: lammps